Gezer: Iron Age

+Iron I

 In 12th and 11th centuries BCE, a large building with many rooms and courtyards was situated on the acropolis.
 Grinding stones and grains of wheat found among the sherds indicate that it was a granary.
 Macalister describes the Iron Age construction of an olive press with collecting vats.
 Local and Philistine vessels attest to a mixed Canaanite/Philistine population.